interlay/interlay.github.io/docs/interlay/tokenomics.md

 ?> _INTR tokens will be distributed to network participants, builders and early backers as airdrops and block-rewards.
 There will be no public sale or ICO._

-Below is a summary of the Interlay token economy, as described in the [token economy whitepaper released by Kintsugi Labs](https://raw.githubusercontent.com/interlay/whitepapers/master/Interlay_Token_Economy.pdf).
+Below is a summary of the Interlay token economy, as described in the [token economy whitepaper released by Kintsugi Labs](https://github.com/interlay/whitepapers).

 ## Key Functions of INTR

 The INTR token’s main purposes are:

 * **Governance**- INTR holders vote on governance proposals and elect council members to make operational decisions.
 * **Utility**.
-Mit-term, Interlay will support transaction fee payments in INTR and other digital assets, in addition to KSM.
+Mit-term, Interlay will support transaction fee payments in INTR and other digital assets, in addition to DOT.

 ## Supply and Emission